Alejoboga20/service-worker-fundamentals/README.md

 npm -g install http-server
 ```

-2. Run `http-server` in the root directory.
+2. Run `http-server` in the root directory (select the unit you need to run).

 ```bash
 http-server -p 3000 -o